 If it isn’t the back end, it’s the front end of our industry, and some of the big boys are throwing their toys out of their pram and refusing to part with money to pay the rent on their stores, despite some of them being up on sales through online purchases.

 It feels somewhat unethical to me that there’s still a feeling of ‘me’ in all of this.
-If the virus has (re)taught us anything, it’s about connectivity and compassion; we’re still going about our business in ways, but acting as if our own businesses are the only ones affected by lockdown.
+If the virus has (re)taught us anything, it’s about connectivity and compassion; we’re still going about our business in ways, but acting as if our own businesses are the only ones affected by the lockdown.

 But, if we’ve stopped the clock to some extent, why can we not stop the clock on apparel and fashion?
 The only fashion that people are going to be wearing for the next 3 months is lounge pants and hoodies.

-Those ‘last season’ pieces are not to be sniffed at, and let’s be honest, especially in the UK, does our weather drastically change that much that the clothes held in warehouses ready for shipping are to be disregarded as ‘current’?!
+Those ‘last season’ pieces are not to be sniffed at, and let’s be honest, especially in the UK, does our weather drastically change so much that the clothes held in warehouses ready for shipping are to be disregarded as ‘current’?!

 It is our job now more than ever to be responsible, and in the short-term aftermath, we need to rethink our businesses and the roles of our teams temporarily in order to not go back to ‘business as usual but evolve to be ‘business unusual.